ErikDz/semester_4/CSE207/final/apuntes.md

 4. To figure out which interface to use, we do again longest matching prefix for the interfaces

 > **Strong assumption:** Interfaces with OP adresses from within the same subnet prefix are on the same IP link (reachable in one IP hop, no router forward)

+##### OSPF (Open Shortest-Path Firt) protocol
+The OSPF (Open Shortest-Path First) protocol is a proactive link-state routing protocol, commonly used within autonomous systems on the Internet.
+OSPF  is defined in RFC1583, and it has been assigned protocol number 89.
+OSPF, thus, sits directly atop of the network layer.
+OSPF can, therefore, technically be classified as a transport protocol.

+- Routing protocol
+- Uses "link-state" algorithm
+  - Each router knows all links and costs
+  - Computes shortest path to all destinations
+  - Updates routing table
+- Uses TTL=1 (no forwarding)
+- Uses multicast

+##### Link State Routing
+- Each router knows all links and costs
+- Computes shortest path to all destinations
+- Updates routing table
+- Uses TTL=1 (no forwarding)
+- Uses multicast
+- **Link-state routing** is one of the two main classes of routing protocols used in packet switching networks for computer communications, the other being **distance-vector routing protocols**.
+Examples of link state routing protocols include Open Shortest Path First (OSPF) and Intermediate System to Intermediate System (IS-IS).

+[Link State] routing protocols require each router to have the [complete topology graph] of the network in memory.
+The [complete topology graph] is constructed by way of periodic [HELLO and LSA] messages, and is used by a [shortest path first] algorithm.

 </details>